LRC

 Can I convert SRT to LRC?+

-Does LRC support karaoke timing?+
+Does LRC support word-level timing?+

 The most common subtitle file format.
 Plain text with numbered cues and HH:MM:SS,mmm timestamps.